AdobeDocs/commerce-php/src/pages/tutorials/custom-attributes/text-field.md

 1. Add the text field customer attribute with the required settings.

     The third parameter for `addAttribute` is an array of settings required to configure the attribute.
 Passing an empty array uses all the default values for each possible setting.
-To keep the code to a minimum, just declare the settings needing to be overridden and the rest of the settings will be used from the Magento defaults.
+To keep the code to a minimum, just declare the settings needing to be overridden and the rest of the settings will be used from the defaults.
 The settings overrides can be done as described below.

     For creating a simple text field, it is not necessary to override the settings for `backend` (database field type) and `input` (frontend HTML input type), as they default to `varchar` and `text` respectively.